EIvimeyCook/SORTEE.DCQC/README.md

 ## The six stages

 The checklist contains **15 items** grouped into six stages.
-Stages are selected at launch, so an editor reviewing only archived data (or only computational reproducibility) is not shown items that do not apply.
+Stages are selected at launch, so an editor reviewing only archived data is not shown items that do not apply.

 | Stage | Focus | Items |
 |:--|:--|:--|